Gradient Span Algorithms Make Predictable Progress in High Dimension

-\item Removal of the \textbf{Gaussian} assumption.
-Our argument is essentially based on a law of large numbers applied to the norm of gradients.
-Since uncorrelated directional derivatives (obtained from isotropy) are sufficient for independence in the Gaussian case, the squared directional derivatives are also uncorrelated and the law of large numbers applies to the gradient norms.
-In the non-Gaussian case, the uncorrelated directional derivatives no longer guarantee uncorrelated squares and a more sophisticated argument is necessary.
+In this section we want to discuss limitations, possible generalizations and extensions of our results.
+Let us begin by with the only structural assumption:

-\item Relaxation of the \textbf{isotropy} assumption.
-In view of the general definition of input invariance (Definition~\ref{def: input invariance}) it is natural to ask how small the set of invariant transformations can be before our results break down.
+\begin{enumerate}[label={S\arabic*.},ref={S\arabic*}] \item \textbf{Isotropy.} This assumption is the key argument to get independent, identically distributed partial derivatives and thereby a law of large numbers of the gradient norm.
+Isotropic kernels are characterized by the property \(\C(x,y) = \C(Ux, Uy)\) for any orthogonal matrix \(U\) \citep{benningSchoenbergCharacterizationContinuous2025}.
+It is natural to ask how small the set of transformations \(U\) may be before our results break down.
 In place of rotation invariance, one might consider exchangeable directions for example (which is captured by the set of dimension permutations).